samsinghh/capling/README.md

-# Capling - AI-Powered Personal Finance Companion
+# Capling - AI-Powered Personal Finance Companion (HackTX 25)

 **A gamified personal finance app featuring an AI-powered dinosaur companion that analyzes your spending and helps you build better financial habits.**